Pioreactor/docs.pioreactor/user-guide/03-Extending your Pioreactor/01-cluster-management/02-power-cluster.md

 **Important**: use the following guidelines before making a purchase.

- - Use a reliable brand: HyperJuice, Anker, UGREEN, Belkin.
+ - Use a reliable brand: HyperJuice, Anker, UGREEN.
  - Advertised max wattage: each Pioreactor requires up to 15 W, so  [number of Pioreactors] * 15 W should be less than the max wattage (plus some extra).
  - Wattage per port: Make sure each port can supply at least 15 W.  **Do not get 5V 1A power supplies**.
  - Connection type: Raspberry Pis models have different power connectors.
 RPi 4 and 5 use USB-C, and everything else uses microUSB.
 You may need to purchase USB-C to microUSB wires.